karolisliuba/apple_q_and_a-ML/README.md

 test.py:
 This is the main Python script for the chatbot.
 It loads the dataset (QandA.csv), preprocesses the text, uses trained models (tfidf_vectorizer.joblib and knn_model.joblib) to find the most similar answer to a user's question, and provides a simple GUI using Tkinter for user interaction.

+tfidf_vectorizer.joblib and knn_model.joblib:
+These joblib files store the trained TF-IDF vectorizer and kNN model, respectively.
+The vectorizer converts text data into numerical format, and the kNN model finds the most similar answer to a given question.

 QandA.csv:
 This CSV file contains Apple-related questions and their corresponding answers.
 It serves as the dataset for training and testing the chatbot.